games2click/games2click.github.io/docs/user_documentation/getting_started.md

   docker-compose up
   ```

-The frontend application should now be reachable through [http://localhost](http://localhost) and **Hello World** should be displayed..
+The frontend application should now be reachable through [http://localhost](http://localhost) and **Hello World** should be displayed.

 ## Build docker images locally